ashin092/Mybatis-Tenants-Plugin/README.md

 tenant.filter-additional=_COUNT
 # The scanning mode of the tenant tables: `Auto` mode: In this mode, `tenant.target-tables` does not take effect.
 It will scan the entire database and automatically handle the tables that match the fields related to multi-tenants.
 This way could be slower to start compared to the specified mode.
 The speed may decrease gradually as the size of the database increases. `Assign`: The specified table mode, you need to specify `tenant.target-tables`.
 tenant.scan-mode=Auto
+#Tables to be excluded under multi-tenancy
+tenant.exclude-tables=your tables...
 ```

 ### Implement the abstract class TenantUserIdentity